Reconstruction of an Oppidum

 Ludwig Boltzmann Institute for Archaeological Prospection and Virtual Archaeology (LBI ArchPro), Dr. Wolfgang Neubauer

-Celtic Settlement
+Reconstruction of the Celtic Settlement

 Living on the top.
 This visualization shows how the Iron Age settlement in Schwarzenbach Austria might have looked liked.

-Bronze Age Rampart
+Reconstruction of the Bronze Age Rampart

-Iron Age Rampart
+Reconstruction of the Iron Age Rampart